VA Portland Health Care System

 - memory problems

-We also provide outreach to homeless veterans.
+We also provide outreach to homeless Veterans.
+Click here for related information and services.

 Mental health services are confidential.
 We will not talk to anyone about information you share unless you give written consent.
 Under federal law, a few exceptions to this rule exist.
 If you have questions, please ask your mental health consultant.